ibm-cloud-docs/cloud-infrastructure/vmware-on-prem-to-v2v.md

 {: note}

 ## Source and Target compute preparation
-{: #source-target-compute-prep-vmware}
+{: #source-target-compute-prep-VMWare}
 {: step}

-Before starting the migration, RackWare RMM server needs to SSH into the machines.Thus, the RMM public SSH keys needs to be copied on both the source and target machines.
+Before starting the migration, RackWare RMM server needs to SSH into the machines.
+Thus, the RMM public SSH keys needs to be copied on both the source and target machines.

-For Windows OS, you will need to download the SSH key utility.
+For Windows OS, you need to download the SSH key utility.
 You can download it from RackWare RMM server.
 {:note: .note}

-For Windows OS, the user will be SYSTEM and you have to key in the RMM SSH Key here to authenticate for both Source and Target machines.
+For Windows OS, the user is SYSTEM and you must key in the RMM SSH Key here to authenticate for both Source and Target machines.
 {:note: .note}

 In case, if user is using 'Auto Provision' feature, no need to setup target.
 Only friendly name for target machine is required.